FrontendMatter/dom-factory/README.md

 #### Initializing

-The component handler attempts to self-initialize all registered components which match the component CSS class.
+When calling the `autoInit()` method, the component handler attempts to self-initialize all registered components which match the component CSS class.
 The CSS class is computed automatically from the component ID which was provided at registration, prefixed with `js-`.

 In this example, since we registered the `buttonComponent` with a component ID of `my-button`, the handler will try to initialize all the HTML elements which have the `js-my-button` CSS class.